Nelchois/TIL/Final_project/README.md

 Third, send the answer to chat bot in Kakao openbuilder system, then print the answer to user by chat bot.
 Kakao openbuilder is free for 50,000 chat, after that 30won about 1 case.

 ### Crawling
 We check three used goods market sites that most famous in south korea.
+We make 72 products list in smart phone and tablet pc.
+We take data from web site and remove commercial data or fake products.
+After that we use our classifier and split data in 5 labels, 0 is perfect one that just open or not opened products.
+1 is clean and not scratched one.
+2 is clean ,but repaired.
+3 is usable products with little scratch.
+4 is broken one or malfunctioning products.